fntechgit/fnEvent/src/pages/custom-pages/registration.md

 A request to cancel your ticket must be emailed to conference@mycase.com.

-If you cancel by August 27, 2022 — you will be refunded 50% of your paid event ticket price.
+If you cancel by midnight (PT) on August 27, 2022 — you will be refunded 50% of your paid event ticket price.

-If you cancel after August 28, 2022 — we are unable to refund your ticket (0%).
+If you cancel after midnight (PT) on August 27, 2022 — your ticket will not be refunded.

 \==============